Happiness one day at a time through foster care adoption

 Our daughter Audrey didn’t start kindergarten for a few months so she was right there with us, practicing her big sister skills.
 We would take Matthew on walks around the block and Audrey would push the stroller.
 Those moments are fun to look back on.

-Watching him walk around the house with his 'blankey', open the cupboard to grab a snack, causally sit on the couch and cross his legs like a little man, all the while humming a tune in his head – it’s the most amazing feeling of pride and comfort.
+Watching him walk around the house with his 'blankey', open the cupboard to grab a snack, causally sit on the couch and cross his legs like a little man, all that while humming a tune in his head – it’s the most amazing feeling of pride and comfort.

 We hope Matthew has all the self-confidence to tackle life's challenges.
 He's so funny, smart, talented, and kind.
 We’re committed to his success and are connected with specialists and community members so that we can give him the best possible start in life.
 We hope he knows how awesome he is, and how many people are ready to help him through life’s challenges.
 Our village is strong and supportive.
 He will never be alone.